minich-ai/ai-finance-kpi-analysis-local/README.md

 ## AI Finance KPI Analysis

 **Purpose:**
 Demonstrates a finance-focused KPI analysis workflow suitable for executive decision support, dashboards, and AI-powered analytics.
+This repository is a demonstration of a small, end‑to‑end AI-assisted workflow for analyzing financial KPIs.

 **Status:**
 Prototype / demonstration (not production-hardened).